Nonlinear Isocapacitary Concepts of Mass in 3-Manifolds with Nonnegative Scalar Curvature: Preliminaries in nonlinear potential theory

-the following definition of strongly $p$-nonparabolic Riemannian manifold is consistent with that of strong nonparabolicity \cite{ni_meanvaluetheoremsmanifolds_2007} and with limit case of strong $1$-nonparabolicity \cite{benatti_isoperimetricriemannianpenroseinequality_2022}.
+the following definition of strongly $p$-nonparabolic Riemannian manifold is consistent with that of strong nonparabolicity~\cite{ni_meanvaluetheoremsmanifolds_2007} and with the limit case of strong $1$-nonparabolicity~\cite{benatti_isoperimetricriemannianpenroseinequality_2022}.

-\begin{definition}[strongly $p$-nonparabolic] We say that $(M,g)$ with (possibly empty) compact boundary is \emph{strongly $p$-nonparabolic}, $1<p<3$, if there exists a solution to \cref{eq:pb-intro} for some $\Omega \subseteq M$ closed bounded with smooth boundary homologous to $\partial M$. \end{definition}
+\begin{Definition}[strongly $p$-nonparabolic] We say that a $3$-dimensional Riemannian manifold~$(M,g)$ with compact possibly empty boundary is \emph{strongly $p$-nonparabolic}, $1<p<3$, if there exists a solution to~\eqref{eq:pb-intro} for some $\Omega \subseteq M$ closed bounded with smooth boundary homologous to $\partial M$. \end{Definition}

-\begin{remark} By the Maximum Principle, in a strongly $p$-nonparabolic manifold every $\Omega$ with $\CS^{1}$-boundary homologous to $\partial M$ admits a solution to \cref{eq:pb-intro}. \end{remark}
+\begin{Remark} By the maximum principle, in a strongly $p$-nonparabolic manifold every $\Omega$ with $\CS^{1}$-boundary homologous to $\partial M$ admits a solution to~\eqref{eq:pb-intro}. \end{Remark}